bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ## The venue

-This year the conference is held in the Bella Center, a couple of kilometers south of central Copenhagen.
-While perhaps not as charming as last years venue, Beurs van Berlage in Amsterdam, a larger venue may be more fitting to the ever growing Kotlin community.
+This years venue is the Bella Conference Center, a quick metro ride from central Copenhagen.
+While perhaps not as charming as last years venue (Beurs van Berlage in Amsterdam), a larger venue may be more fitting to the ever growing Kotlin community.

+- lokalene
+- er det trangt
+- lyd, bilde
+- kaffe, mat(!)

 ## talk 1
 En talk
 ## exhibition
 Noe om utstilling

-## talk 2
-En talk til
+## Kotlin for science

+//TODO Torbjørn
+- Computer simulations
+- Differential equations,
+- monte carlo
+- kMath

 ## Party
 When we're done writing this, it's time to party! **Skål.kt** :beers: